Desire-Admin/Package-Manager-Pro/README.md

 10. Uninstall
 11. See Details in Settings
 12. Export APK
-13.Application Search
+13. Application Search
-14. Show Only User Applications
+14. Show Only User App
-15. Show All Applications
+15. Show All App
 16. ​Sort A-Z
 17. ​Sort Z-A
-18. ​Sort by Size (Largest First)
+18. ​Sort by Size (Largest)
 ​19.
-Sort by Size (Smallest First)
+Sort by Size (Smallest)
 ​20.
 Sort by New Time
 21. ​Sort by Old Time
 22. ​Sort by Most Permissions